cheneyyu/llmreview/README.md

 # llmreview
-Using LLM api to create scientific review
+Using LLM api to create scientific reviews.